What Foods Should You Not Feed Your 9 Month Old Baby?

 4. Refined sugar

 Usually, honey contains spores that can proliferate rapidly in the body of a 9-month-old baby, bringing with it a risk of botulism and putting their life in danger.
+A study published in the journal Lakartidningen states this and explains the symptoms of this disease.

 6. Soft drinks